Computer Systems Engineering with a Year in Industry BEng

 Laboratory and professional skills are strongly integrated within the taught modules, and you'll undertake your laboratory work in our award-winning Diamond building, using the latest equipment and technologies.

-Our academics are world leaders in their field.
+Our academic and research staff are world leaders in the study of robotics, signal processing and intelligent systems.
 The teaching you will receive is based on the latest thinking and we regularly introduce new modules in response to current developments in research and demands in the careers market.

 You will be assessed by a combination of exams and tests, coursework and practical work.
 The proportions for each will vary depending on the modules you choose.